rmulton/riw_project/README.md

 - B+ tree ?
 - However, it might be more clever to use a distributed database system to avoid reinventing the wheel.
 Since we need all parsers to be able to write to the database at the same time, availability is required.
 Hence a A-P database system is required.
 A document-oriented database would suit this use case (SimpleDB for instance).
  -->
- ### 3. The index cannot be held on one machine (not implemented)
-Since the index cannot be held on one machine, it cannot be held on one machine, it needs to be stored on a distributed network.
-This version is slower than the previous because of the networking layer.

-In order to reduce the index building time, it is necessary to reduce the quantity of data that needs to be sent through the network
 <!-- In this case, in addition to the components that have been previously discussed, we need:
 - a component that distributes documents to parse from a document queue
 - a component that merges intermediate results from the parsing machines -->

-# Architecture
-This project is organized in layers in order to keep different parts independant from each other.
-The data structures shared by all the program can be found in ./indexes.
-Data goes through a pipeline :
-Reader -[BufferPostingList]-> IndexBuilder -[Index]-> RequestHandler -[PostingList]-> OutputFormater
-## Choices
-- Specific reading procedures for a collection is implemented in /parsers
-- Common calculation procedures to index the documents are handled in /indexes
-- Specific request parsing procedures are handled in /requests
-- Common calculation procedures to answer the request are handled in /engines
-## /parsers
-A Parser handles reading and parsing procedure for a collection.
-It needs to send the parsed documents to the index builder through a channel.
-Channels are used and not Mutex so that a parser routine wouldn't be blocked waiting for the lock.
-See the parser interface.

-Implemented :
-- CACM
-- Stanford

-## /indexes
-An Index stores the parsed documents.
-When the index is finished, it applies a procedure to transform the postings lists to scores.

-Implemented :
-- TfIdf index : term frequency - inverse document frequency index

-## /requests
-A Request handles a certain kind of request.
-It takes a string input from the user and compute the output according to an Index.

-Implemented :
-- Binary requests : requests using "and" and "or" conditions
-- Vectorized requests : requests using the angle between the request and the documents

-## /engines
-An Engine stores an index and responds to requests with a sorted list of documents that correspond to the request.

-## /normalizers
-A Normalizer maps words with terms using NLP procedures.

-## /utils
-Utils contains functions to
-- Transform files to string
-- Read and write Gob files to persist golang structures

-# Further work
-- Compare persisting maps with persisting tuples or binaries that represent the posting lists and use an index
-- Write the distributed version (separate the writer from the index builder; add the network layer)